freeCodeCamp/freeCodeCamp/guide/english/c/switch/index.md

 # Switch Case

-The switch statement is like a set of `if statements`.
+The switch statement is like a set of `if-else statements`.

 It's a list of possibilities, with an action for each possibility, and an optional default action, in case nothing else evaluates to true.